Vyral/base-template/_posts/2018-05-24-what-are-the-benefits-of-purchasing-a-new-construction-home.md

 ---
 layout: post
-title: What Are the Benefits of Purchasing New Construction Home?
+title: What Are the Benefits of Purchasing a New Construction Home?
 date: 2018-05-24 00:00:00
 tags:
   - Home Buyer Tips